TPeschel/SyntheaHapiTestEnvironment/README.md

 ```

 ### 4. Send Resources to Server
 This may take 1 to 5 hours.
-run only once:
+Run only once!
 ```
 $ ./send_resources_to_server.sh
 ```